 It will be worth all of it.

-I forcibly relax my hands and throw Pilger a smile and a nod that don't feel convincing – then make a snap decision and unbuckle, my stomach doing a backflip in protest as my body surrenders to the weightlessness of space.
-Slowly, I float over to Sennai and nudge him.
+I forcibly relax and throw Pilger a smile and a nod that don't feel convincing – then make a snap decision and unbuckle, my stomach doing a backflip in protest as my body surrenders to the weightlessness of space.
+I float over to Sennai and nudge him.
 Only when he moves his head to the side do I realize the horrible mistake I have made: it's like I'm toppling straight into the shimmering blue of the atmosphere.

-I probably make a sound, because Sennai says, "Easy," and all of a sudden I am pulled down to a seat next to his.
-He bends over me to strap me in, allowing me a brief but nauseating view of the oceans – and, traversing them, the Borders.
+I probably make a sound, because Sennai says, "Easy," and all of a sudden I am pulled down to the empty seat next to his.
+He bends over me to strap me in, allowing me another brief but nauseating view of the oceans – and, traversing them, the Borders.
 From up here, they are no more than fairy lights dividing Earth's seas, like the trimming on a Christmas tree.
 I remember the only time I saw one of those lights, when I escaped another of my father's tedious receptions to go explore the border island we were visiting.
 The Border buoy was a cold, unblinking blue eye that covered the surface of the entire bay, staring up into the sky from below the waters, ready to seek and destroy whatever neared its threshold from the wrong side.

 YOU ARE READING